jinglescode/time-series-forecasting-pytorch/README.md

 Colab is a free hosted Jupyter notebook with access to GPU, you can examine and run the code [here](https://colab.research.google.com/github/jinglescode/time-series-forecasting-pytorch/blob/main/demo-predicting-stock-prices.ipynb).

-### Running the codes on your local Jupyter Notebook:
+### Running the codes on your local Jupyter Notebook

+Download the files with:
 ```
 git clone https://github.com/jinglescode/time-series-forecasting-pytorch.git
 ```